ropensci/hydroscoper/README.md

 funded by the Ministry of Development, the Ministry of Environment and Energy and the European Union.

-Hydroscope, provides several national data sources from various organisations via a web interface.
+Hydroscope provides several national data sources from various organisations via a web interface.
 Each participating organisation keeps its data on its own server using the Enhydris database system for the storage and management of hydrological and meteorological data.
 These